 It happens for a primitive and natural reason, but it can be annoying regardless.
 Sadly, just because you have put in the work, you don’t keep the results – that is not how the human body works.
 We will be exploring more in the article below.

 The human body builds muscle as you do more exercise.
 Your body is designed to adapt to make things as effective and efficient as possible.
-As you're lifting weights regularly, your body increases the size of the cells in your muscles through hypertrophy.
-This allows it to handle the stress of working out more easily the next time that you do it.
+For example, as you’re lifting weights regularly, your body increases the size of the cells in your muscles through hypertrophy.
+This allows it to handle the stress of working out more easily the next time you do it.